RenRenJuan/polylith/README.md

 > MIL and a "polylith" fit some intentions for downstream applications programming
 > including those for graphical programming as in National Instruments G lang.
 > I would use clj-polylith directly if it were more connected with its tradition
-> and may do so directly should a java based element of my current interests call for
+> and may do so should a java based element of my current interests call for
-> and one in particular (jitsi) is likely to.
+> and one in particular (jitsi) is likely candidate.